AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/QueryService/AllClassReferences.md

 QueryService.AllClassReferences Method (CAEXDocument, String, String)
 =====================================================================
-AutomationML 2.1 APIGets all classes which have references to the provided class path.
+Gets all classes which have references to the provided class path.
 Use this method to get all classes which have a class to class relation to the class, identified by the provided classPath.
 If the *elementName* is set, only classes with the defined element name are considered.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)